Maputo Elephant Reserve, Mozambique - Things to Do in Maputo Elephant Reserve

 Top Things to Do in Maputo Elephant Reserve

-Sunrise elephant tracking from Lake Piti
+Self-drive elephant tracking at Lake Piti

-Kayak circuit through mangrove channels
+Kayak drift through mangrove channels

 Getting There